jakobzhao/geog371/labs/lab03/readme.md

 >
 > **Instructor:** Bo Zhao  **Location:** Wilkinson 210 | **Time:** Th 1000 - 1150
 >
-> **Assigned:** 09/21/2017 | **Due:** `09/28/2017 @11:59pm` | **Points Available** = 50
+> **Assigned:** 10/05/2017 | **Due:** `10/19/2017 @11:59pm` | **Points Available** = 50

-It's time to look at some cartographic components of our map, including map elements, symbolization, and customization.
 When creating a web map, one of the key components is styling your elements to provide proper symbolization for your data.
 This increases legibility for users and can give your map an appealing, custom design.
 Elements that can be custom designed include thematic layers (points, lines, and polygons), basemaps (tile layers), interactive features (the components of the map that allow for user interaction), and legends and supplemental information (such as supplemental prose and titles).

 This lab, we will make a web map of cell towers in Oregon.
 To do that, we collected all the county boundaries from [Oregon Explorer](http://oregonexplorer.info), and the national distribution of cell towers from [Map Cruzin](http://www.mapcruzin.com/google-earth-maps-resources/kml/us-cell.kmz).
 To get a visual, this is what we are going to make today.

 ![](img/final_map.png)

 To get started, setup your development environment in a easy to access location on your machine.
-Download this lecture's package from Canvas, unzip the contents, and start up your localhost server in that location (the development environment).
-Again, you can start up your local server by python SimpleHTTPServer or Webstorm.
+Sync this lecture's material, and start up your local server by python SimpleHTTPServer or Webstorm.

 ## 1. Set up our Map and Add Data